SyncfusionExamples/WPF-Diagram-Examples/Samples/Port/How To Add Multiple Ports for Node/README.md

 This repository contains sample which shows how to add multiple ports to the Node in SfDiagram.

+The Multiple number of ports can be added to the node by using the [PortCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PortCollection.html) class in [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram).

 UG Link: https://help.syncfusion.com/wpf/diagram/port/port#node-port

 ## Project pre-requisites